SumanaM10/openWealthMap/README.md

  There are 2 main ways to run the tests

- 1. As a testngTest
+ 1. As testngTest

  	run TestNG.xml file

-2. As a maven.
+2. As maven.
-	Navigate to base project directory and run below command incommand propmt
+	Navigate to base project directory and run below command in the command prompt

  		mvn test